KohaILS/koha-manual-zh-cn/source/administration.rst

 |image243|

-You can also toggle columns using the 'Show/hide columns' button in the top right of the page
+You can also toggle columns using the 'Columns' button at the top of the table

 |image244|